acorvec/blastoff/readme.md

 Building is currently tested on the following targets:

 - x86-64 linux using the GCC compiler
+- x86-64 windows using MSVC and Visual Studio 2022 Community

 Building is currently **NOT** tested on the following targets:

-- x86-64 windows using any compiler
+- x86-64 windows using non-MSVC compiler
 - all other targets not mentioned here.

 ## Disclaimers